Black Child Book Fair Tour coming to Memphis library

-MEMPHIS, Tenn. — The Black Child Book Fair Tour is coming to the Benjamin L. Hooks Central Library in Memphis, aiming to provide “positive and quality literature for our children.”
+MEMPHIS, Tenn. — The Black Child Book Fair Tour is coming to the Benjamin L. Hooks Central Library in Memphis, aiming to provide positive representation and quality Black literature for children.

 The tour will be at the library at 3030 Poplar Avenue from 10 a.m. to 3 p.m.
 Nov.
 6.